Step 1: Go to court to get and file the petition.

 Go to the county courthouse in the county:

 At the courthouse, tell the civil court clerk that you want to file a petition for an order for protection.
 You can obtain a petition during normal business hours, Monday through Friday.
 The clerk will give you the forms.
 You will fill out a non-confidential petition, as well as a confidential form which is standardized across the state.
-In addition, you can find links to the petitions online, any time day or night, by going to IN Court Forms.
+In addition, you can find links to the petitions online, any time day or night, by going to our Indiana Download Court Forms page.

 Step 2: Fill out the necessary forms.

 The clerk will provide you with the forms that you need to file and the clerk may help you fill out the forms if you request help.
-On the petition, you are the "Petitioner" and the abuser is the "Respondent."
-You will fill out two forms:
+You can also access the forms on our Indiana Download Court Forms page.
+On the petition, you are the “Petitioner” and the abuser is the “Respondent.”
+You will fill out two main forms:

-- Petition for an order for protection – This is what you use to ask the judge to issue an order for protection and also to ask for a hearing, if a hearing is required.
-This form is used to tell the judge why you need protection, to describe what happened, and to list every kind of relief you are asking for.
-It is not confidential – the abuser will see it.
-This requires you to put an address where you can be reached so the court can send you papers, if needed.
+- Petition for an order for protection – This form is used to tell the judge why you need protection, to describe what happened, and to list every kind of relief you are asking for.
+It is not confidential.
+The abuser will see it.
 When you are asked to put your address on the form, only put a safe mailing address – it doesn’t have to be your actual home address.
 If you prefer, you can enroll in the Attorney General’s Address Confidentiality Program and use that address instead.
 If you are staying at a shelter, give a post office box, not a street address.

-Take all of your completed forms to the clerk's office.
-Review these documents carefully with the assistance of a clerk or an advocate if possible.
-Remember, you are signing this legal petition under oath, and therefore swearing that all of the information is accurate.
-Don't sign and date the petition until you are in front of the clerk (who may require photo ID to notarize your signature.)
+Take all of your completed forms to the clerk’s office.
+Don’t sign and date the petition until you are in front of the clerk since photo ID may be required to notarize your signature.
 The clerk will bring your petition to a judge.

 Step 3: The ex parte hearing

-The judge will review your forms and may wish to ask you questions.
+The judge will review your forms and may wish to ask you questions, known as an ex parte hearing.
 If the judge grants you an ex parte order for protection, take the signed order to the clerk.
 The clerk will assign a case number and stamp the copies with the date of filing.
 The clerk will keep the confidential form and copies of your signed ex parte order for protection.
 Make sure the clerk gives you several copies of the ex parte order for protection.